 Is It Really Sleep-Onset Insomnia?

-Difficulty falling asleep, staying asleep, or waking early – or some combination of all 3 – are characteristics of insomnia.
+Difficulty falling asleep, staying asleep, or waking early – or some combination of all 3 – are features of insomnia.
 However, insomnia comes in many flavors.

 What is sleep-onset insomnia?

-Sleep-onset insomnia is the insomnia flavor defined by having trouble falling asleep.
-Sleep-onset insomnia is very common and is the most prevalent form of insomnia in my sleep therapy clinic.
-When people have difficulty falling asleep, they will often – very naturally – think will that they have this particular kind of insomnia.
+Sleep-onset insomnia is defined as having trouble falling asleep.
+Sleep-onset insomnia is very common and is the most common form of insomnia in my sleep therapy clinic.
+When people have difficulty falling asleep, they will often, very naturally, think they have this particular kind of insomnia.

 What makes sleep-onset insomnia worse?

-It's not unheard of for somebody with this kind of insomnia to take several hours to fall asleep.
-Though typically, a person may complain of difficulties for a couple of hours, some may not fall asleep until 2 AM or later in the morning.
+It is not unheard of for somebody with this kind of insomnia to take several hours to fall asleep.
+Some may not fall asleep until 2 AM or later.

-The usual things people often do to catch a bit more sleep, such as lying in bed later in the morning, can actually make sleep-onset insomnia worse by reducing the sleep drive they need to get to sleep in a reasonable time more consistently.
+The usual things people often do to catch a bit more sleep, such as lying in bed later in the morning, can actually make sleep-onset insomnia worse by reducing the sleep drive they need to get to sleep within a reasonable time.
 Waking irregularly also can disrupt a person's circadian rhythm – the biological timing of when they sleep.

 How do I know if I really have sleep-onset insomnia?

-However, having difficulty falling asleep may not be sleep-onset insomnia.
-This sleep initiation challenge could represent a natural variation in the timing of their circadian rhythm, particularly if it is a longstanding part of their sleeping issues.
+Having difficulty falling asleep may not be sleep-onset insomnia.
+It could instead represent a natural variation in the timing of a person's circadian rhythm, particularly if it is a longstanding part of their sleeping issues.

 Sleep-onset insomnia or circadian rhythm change?

 So, how could you know if it's one or the other?
 Sleep-onset insomnia or a circadian rhythm change?
-A professional assessment would be advised; however, a few guidelines can help differentiate between them.
+A professional assessment is advised.
+However, a few guidelines can help differentiate between them.

-Someone with sleep-onset insomnia may look like this: You may have normally fallen asleep late in the evening and woke at 6 or 7 AM with no problems, and have always tended to feel energetic, sharp, and creative during the day.
+Someone with sleep-onset insomnia may look like this: You may have normally fallen asleep late in the evening and awakened at 6 or 7 AM with no problems and have always tended to feel energetic, sharp, and creative during the day.
 Then, the sleeping problems started.
-If your difficulty falling asleep has coincided with a stressful or exciting time and your overall sleeping problems – but didn't exist before – it's more likely to be sleep-onset insomnia.
+If your difficulty falling asleep has coincided with a stressful or exciting time, it's more likely to be sleep-onset insomnia.

 Circadian rhythm variation

-Someone with a natural variation in their circadian rhythm may look like this: You always were a 'night owl' and were more creative and energetic later in the day/evening and had a lot of trouble in the 'morning hours' when forced to wake up.
-On weekends and holidays, when you don't have to wake up, your sleep is naturally from the small hours of the morning to the late hours of the morning.
-It may be more challenging right now after a stressful event; however, this was always more your norm.
-If this is your story, you might want a careful assessment to differentiate your situation from sleep-onset insomnia because no insomnia treatment is going to address the circadian component of the sleeping issue.
+Someone with a natural variation in their circadian rhythm may look like this: You were always a night owl and were more creative and energetic later in the day/evening and had a lot of trouble in the morning hours when forced to wake up.
+On weekends and holidays when you don't have to wake up, you sleep naturally from the small hours of the morning to the late hours of the morning.
+If this is your story, you might want to seek an assessment to differentiate your situation from sleep-onset insomnia.
+This is because no insomnia treatment is going to address the circadian component of the sleeping issue.

 Historical patterns can offer a clue

-Now, someone with a delayed phase can also have sleep-onset insomnia.
-And often, people with longstanding insomnia can develop circadian rhythm issues – which is why careful assessment is needed.
+Someone with a delayed phase can also have sleep-onset insomnia.
+And often, people with longstanding insomnia can develop circadian rhythm issues, which is why an assessment is needed.

 Sleep-onset insomnia is not defined by any actual time a person falls asleep.
 It's about having a hard time falling asleep at whatever time is normal for that person.
 Looking at historical sleeping patterns can definitely lend a clue to what may be contributing to having a hard time falling asleep.

-Do you have a hard time falling asleep?
+Do you have a difficult time falling asleep?
 Have you ever had an assessment to see if it's insomnia or a circadian rhythm variation?
-I'd be interested to know your experience!
+Please share your experience!